-For a few weeks leading up to Australia Day, McDonald’s in Australia became ‘Macca’s’, on the website, in advertising, on menus and even on signs on selected stores.
+For a few weeks leading up to Australia Day in 2013, McDonald’s in Australia became ‘Macca’s’, on the website, in advertising, on menus and even on signs on selected stores.
 McDonald’s research found that 55 per cent of Australians called the company Macca’s and they have submitted the word to the Macquarie Dictionary for consideration.

 It’s another example of how the American chain is prepared to adapt itself to local tastes and traditions.
 In Australia, the early menu back in the ’70s included those Aussie standards, fish and chips and chicken and chips.
 The introduction of the McOz burger and the world’s first McCafe offering are further examples of local initiatives.